-Although most people are satisfied with their postoperative outcomes, disappointment with the results is a real possibility.
+Although are satisfied with their postoperative outcomes, disappointment with the results is a real possibility.
 People who undergo breast surgery may experience contouring or asymmetry problems, while those undergoing facial surgeries could simply not like the result.

 7. Organ Damage

 Liposuction can be traumatic for internal organs.
 Visceral perforations or punctures can occur when the surgical probe comes into contact with internal organs.
 Repairing these injuries can require additional surgery.
 The perforations may also be fatal.